 AboutI trained as a biblical scholar under Vernon K. Robbins at Emory University and use his sociorhetorical interpretive analytic to perform my biblical interpretations.
 In that role, I am one of the associate editors of the Emory Studies in Early Christianity book series (SBL Press) along with Bart B. Bruehler.

-As a teacher, I am a generalist who offers a wide range of courses at my institution.
+As a teacher, I am a generalist who offers a wide selection of courses at my institution.
 I am the only biblical scholar in my department, so I offer the courses on biblical (and other sacred) texts as well as in the history of Christianity: Sacred Texts, New Testament & Christian Origins, Women & Scripture, Desert Mothers & Fathers, and Western Christian Heritage.
 I also offer a range of other courses, such as: What Is Religion?, American Religion, Death & Dying, and Apocalypse to Zombie.

 EducationPh.D.
 Emory University, New Testament & Early Christianity, 2007